rodralez/NaveGo/README.md

 ## INS/GPS example

-The file `navego_example.m` tries to demonstrate the use of NaveGo.
+The file `navego_example.m` tries to demonstrate how NaveGo works.
 It compares the performances of two simulated IMUs, ADIS16405 IMU and ADIS16488 IMU, both integrated with a simulated GPS.

 Next, a description of this file.